10.2 Introduction to the Integumentary System

 10.2 Summary

-• consists mainly of dead keratinocytes and grows out of in the dermis.
+• Hair consists mainly of dead keratinocytes and grows out of follicles in the dermis.
 Hair helps prevent heat loss from the head, and protects its skin from UV light.
 Hair in the nose filters incoming air, and the eyelashes and eyebrows keep harmful substances out of the eyes.
 Hair all over the body provides tactile sensory input.

-• Like hair, also consist mainly of dead keratinocytes.
+• Like hair, nails also consist mainly of dead keratinocytes.
 They help protect the ends of the fingers and toes, enhance the sense of touch in the fingertips, and may be used as tools.

 10.2 Review Questions